- Neighborhood Councils are certified organizations of the City of Los Angeles. They are all-volunteer groups, made up entirely of community members.

 WHEN & WHERE DOES THE GOVERNING BOARD MEET?

-The Governing Board meets the 3rd Tuesday of each month, agendas are available 72 hours in advance on this website.
+The Governing Board monthly meeting is generally held the 3rd Tuesday of each month, but can be rescheduled around holidays (check our calendar).
+Full meeting agendas are available 72 hours in advance on this website, plus at public posting place within the neighborhood’s boundaries.

 Founders Metropolitan Community Church